gjbex/Parallel-programming/source-code/mpi/README.md

 Fortran (2008).

 ## What is it?
+1. `exercises`: excercises for 'Parallel programming with MPI'.
 1. `HelloWorld`: most basic MPI program to show initialization, rank, size, and finalization.
 1. `MatrixReduce`: computing a sum of matrices in each process using